New Suzuki 1972 GT750J Reproduction Gauge Shells

 Below is a partially exploded view of the clock/gauge internals specific to the 1972J clocks (later gauges are different).
 The drive gear box in the lower part of the photos can be disassembled, cleaned and re-greased quite easily.
 The other components just normally need a very careful cleaning with a light solvent like WD40, and then a drop of light machine oil put on the drive gears.
 Only use a strong solvent like brake wash on unpainted surfaces as it will quickly wash all the digits off your odometer and trip meter reels if you are not really careful.
 Note that the 'bell' (indicated by the arrow) and the upper insert fitting into it should not touch each other - and do not add oil to the inside of the bell.
 Doing so will prevent your gauge from working at all.

 The clock face usually shows signs of damper oil staining - be very careful cleaning this, using a very mild detergent and water rather than any strong solvents to avoid potentially damaging the silk screened face of the dial.
-If you do damage the face, then Steve at ClocknDials may be able to help with replacement vinyl ones.
-Otherwise your choices are eBay, your club, or one of the gauge/clock restorers already mentioned.
+If you do damage the face, then Marcel at CB750faces in The Netherlands can assist with excellent quality replacements.
+Otherwise your choices are eBay, your club, or one of the gauge/clock restorers on this page located elsewhere on my web site.

-Checking the calibration of the instrument is beyond the scope of this discussion as it is far too easy to ruin the instrument completely - if your instrument's zero is off, or if it is not reading correctly at speed, then that is what folks like Gary and Allan look after.
+Checking the calibration of the instrument is beyond the scope of this discussion as it is far too easy to ruin the instrument completely - if your instrument's zero is off, or if it is not reading correctly at speed, then that is what a good gauge/clock restorer will look after.
+Be sure to ask the question !
 Also - different jurisdictions have different rules when it comes to changing speedometers on vehicles, but if you are repairing a clock to replace a broken one you previously had installed, you are usually allowed to match up the odometer reading of the original instrument.
 It is also possible to refresh the numbers on the trip and odometer to look like new.
 Both items are things best discussed with a clock/gauge restorer.

 Putting aside calibration questions - if you have noticed that your needle bounces a lot when at speed, then it is possible to add some dampening fluid into the small pot indicated in the photo below.

 To get at it, you need to further disassemble the top of the mechanism - not difficult to do, but also very easy to mess up and render the instrument completely useless if you make a mistake, so you are on your own !
 The special silicone fluid you need for the damper pot is readily available at any decently sized radio control hobby car shop, as it is commonly used in the suspensions and rear differentials of R/C dune buggies.
 A small bottle will last a lifetime, as you only use a drop or two per instrument.
 Share it with your friends !
-It comes in a range of grades - I've made a guess as to weight and the one shown below is what I plan to use on my next repair.
-It is a 30000cSt weight.
+It comes in a range of grades.
+I made a guess as to weight and the one shown below is a 30000cSt weight and works fine.
+You could go a bit heavier if you wanted to do so.

 After any other repairs or re-painting, and with the cleaned instrument reassembled, you are ready to fit the new shell.
 I do suggest you do a quick check that the clock/gauge does function properly before fitting the shell permanently - a #2 Robertson bit (square drive bit) in a portable electric drill running in reverse will give you a reasonable indication of whether you are in business or not - but without a proper calibrated bench test rig such as a clock/gauge restorer would have, only a road test will tell you the full story.
 If you have access to a way to measure the RPM, then 1000RPM on your drive will be 4000RPM on the tachometer, and 2240RPM will be 60MPH on the speedometer.